shaunc/ember-grid/README.md

       {{eg-column key="email" width=250 header="Email Address"}}
     {{/ember-grid}}

-Providing a string field is of limited utility: this example merely displays the email field twice.
+Providing a string field is of limited utility.
+This example merely displays the email field twice.
 However, field can also be passed in as a function from your outer context (controller or enclosing component).
 For instance, if you have a controller that defines:

     function fullName(row) {
       return row.name + ' ' + row.lastName;
     }

-Then the following table would display both the full name in the first column:
+Then the following table would display the full name in the first column:

     {{#ember-grid data=myData }}
       {{eg-column key="name" width=150 header="Name" field=fullName }}